Scribouilli/toctoctoc/README.md

 ### 4 - Setup the environment variables

-You need to fill the client id and client secret of at least one forge service.
+You need to fill the client id and client secret of at least one service.

 - `GITHUB_OAUTH_APP_CLIENT_ID`: GitHub OAuth application client id.
 - `GITHUB_OAUTH_APP_CLIENT_SECRET`: GitHub OAuth application client secret.